These vegan brownies are truly the best. Fudgy and gooey in the middle with the crackly tops, they are easy to make and use simple ingredients!

 - For easy removal, keep an inch of extra parchment paper/baking paper hanging over the sides.
 Once your brownies are ready to cut, simply remove from the pan and slice.

-- To Store: Keep leftover vegan brownies in the refrigerator, to ensure they remain fresh.
+- To Store: Store leftovers in the refrigerator, to ensure they remain fresh.
 They are super gooey and fudgy, so the chilled temperature will ensure they don’t spoil.

 - To Freeze: Wrap them in parchment paper individually, and place them in a ziplock bag and store them in the freezer.
 They will keep well frozen for up to 6 months.